EliLillyCo/LillyMol/docs/Molecule_Tools/smi2rings.md

 ### -j options

 -j double: Append exocyclic doubly bonded atoms to the ring.
 This will be very important for aromaticity.
+This should be used all the time, perhaps it should not be an option.

 -j spiro: Ring systems span spiro fusions - by default in LillyMol ring systems do not span spiro fusions.
+In this situation you probably do want this.

+-j iso: Generate the version with an isotope (1) at the attachment point(s).
+During lookup this means that a molecule will only match if all the ring atoms are the same, but the substitution pattern must also match.

--j ring: store the unsubstitued ring.
+-j ring: store/retrieve the unsubstitued ring.
 No information about substitution.

--j iso: Generate the version with an isotope (1) at the attachment point(s).
+During lookups, a ring will match regardless of the substitution pattern.

 -j env=UST:achry: Generate a version where the atom type of the attached atom is placed as an isotopic label in the ring.
 This will likely lead to